lkfink/lkfink.github.io/pages/research.md

 <br><br>

 ### <a name="GEM"></a>Groove Enhancement Machine (GEM)
 This project involves a real-time adaptive music making device to enhance synchrony between groups of people tapping together.
-Lauren is in the process of writing up the results of this project.
+The final manuscript it currently being prepared.
 All code and hardware specifications will eventually be publicly available.
 Check back in a few months for more details.

 This short documentary, directed by Joerg Altekruse, highlights an early prototype of the project, as well as related work in the Janata Lab.